A FLAVOUR OF THE MIDDLE EAST

 - a traditional chicken tagine flavoured with spices, herbs, nuts and seeds

 - cardamom and rosewater ice cream

-- ravani or bassbousa – Middle Eastern semolina cake
+- ravani or bassbousa – a sweet syrup soaked semolina cake

 We are happy for anyone of any age to attend.
 If they are very young, an adult needs to work with them, in which case we would only charge for one space.
 We aren’t a creche service though so no dump-and-runs while you go shopping!
 Teenagers may like to join our Summer Cooking Camp where they will be with other kids the same age.